pyeventsourcing/eventsourcing/docs/topics/domainmodel.rst

 --------------

 The ``DomainEntity`` has a class method ``create()`` which can return new entity objects.
-When called, it constructs a ``DomainEntity.Created`` event with suitable arguments such as a unique ID, and a topic representing the concrete entity class, and then it projects that event into an entity object using the event's ``mutate()`` method.
+When called, it constructs the ``Created`` event of the concrete class with suitable arguments such as a unique ID, and a topic representing the concrete entity class, and then it projects that event into an entity object using the event's ``mutate()`` method.
 Then it publishes the event, and then it returns the new entity to the caller.
+This technique works correctly for subclasses of both the entity and the event class.

 .. code:: python